robinst/taglib-ruby/README.md

 Installation
 ------------

-Before you install the gem, make sure to have [taglib][taglib] installed with header files (and a C++ compiler of course):
+Before you install the gem, make sure to have [taglib 1.11.1 or higher][taglib] installed with header files (and a C++ compiler of course):

 * Debian/Ubuntu: `sudo apt-get install libtag1-dev`